 A storyteller who wove Slavic mythology into enchanting, original fairy tales, becoming Croatia's most beloved author for children.

-Ivana Brlić-Mažuranić did not set out to collect folk tales; she invented them.
-From a privileged background in Zagreb, she began writing to educate her own six children, but her work quickly transcended the nursery.
-Her masterpiece, 'Čudnovate zgode šegrta Hlapića' (The Brave Adventures of Lapitch), and later 'Priče iz davnine' (Croatian Tales of Long Ago), created a complete, immersive world drawn from the broader Slavic mythic tradition.
-Her stories featured witches, dragons, and talking animals, but they were entirely her own creations, told with a literary sophistication that appealed to adults and children alike.
-Often called the 'Croatian Andersen,' she brought a distinct national voice to the European fairy tale genre, earning nominations for the Nobel Prize in Literature and leaving a timeless collection of stories.
+Ivana Brlić-Mažuranić invented the worlds children entered, rather than collecting existing folk tales.
+Writing from a privileged Zagreb home to educate her six children, she produced 'Čudnovate zgode šegrta Hlapića' (The Brave Adventures of Lapitch) and later 'Priče iz davnine' (Croatian Tales of Long Ago).
+These books built a complete, immersive landscape from Slavic mythic tradition.
+Her stories featured witches, dragons, and talking animals, but she created every element herself.
+Her literary sophistication attracted both children and adults.
+Critics called her the 'Croatian Andersen,' recognizing a distinct national voice within the European fairy tale genre.
+She earned multiple nominations for the Nobel Prize in Literature.
+Her collection of stories remains in print and active use.

 1860–1882